molgenis/vip-decision-tree/README.md

 #### BOOL_MULTI

-BOOL_MULTI nodes are nodes that can combine multiple fields and or multiple queries in a single node.
+`BOOL_MULTI` nodes are nodes that can combine multiple fields and or multiple queries in a single node.
 Sets of boolean queries can be used to determine the next node, these groups are provide under the "outcomes" key.
 Each groups is an object containing a description, a list of queries and optionally an operator.
-If no operator is provided "OR" is used as default.
+If no operator is provided `OR` is used as default.
 If multiple sets of queries result in "true" the first set is used to determine the next node.
-If any of the fields used in the MULTIBOOL node is missing or empty the node will move on to the "outcomeMissing" node.
+If any of the fields used in the `BOOL_MULTI` node is missing or empty the node will move on to the `outcomeMissing` node.

 Example:
 ```